-When someone is wanting to learn how to fly a common dilemma awaits them – Do they learn to fly an airplane or a helicopter.
-There seems to be a stigma surrounding helicopters that they are very difficult to fly, but yet you see them being flown with smoothness and finesse all the time.
+When someone is wanting to learn how to fly a common dilemma awaits them – Do they learn to fly an airplane or a helicopter?
+There seems to be a stigma surrounding helicopters that they are very difficult to fly, yet you see them being flown with smoothness and finesse all the time.
 So are helicopters harder to fly than an airplane?

-Airplanes are easier to fly as they are an aerodynamically stable aircraft which means they want to fly.
+Airplanes are easier to fly as they are aerodynamically stable aircraft which means they want to fly.
 Helicopters are an aerodynamically unstable aircraft which means they do not want to fly.
 Helicopters require constant & balanced pilot inputs on all controls to keep the helicopter under control.

 When first learning to fly, any aircraft can seem challenging, and to be honest, once you have your pilot license there are times when flying either aircraft is going to be difficult.
 In general, a helicopter is a lot harder to learn to fly especially when it comes to mastering the hover, but no matter which aircraft type you choose you will be in for a fun and challenging journey!